flixxox/deept/README.md

 - Easy to define models, optimizers and scores
 - The code is lightweight and easy to understand
 - Multi-threaded data loading
-- Data-parallel multi-gpu training using Horovod
+- Data-parallel multi-gpu training
 - An easy to use API to implement statefull models that are needed for stepwise decoding
-- Implementation for Transformer (Base + Big) and stepwise BeamSearch
 - Checkpoint manager implementing checkpoint delay, checkpoint frequency and checkpoint strategies ALL and BEST
+- Hyperparameter Sweeper with GridSearch and RandomSearch

 ## Setup ##